 A: The American Diabetes Association recommends that anyone who has diabetes should carry 15 grams of fast-acting carbohydrates.
 The amount of gel needed is dependent on the individual’s size, age, the amount of available insulin, and the blood sugar level.
 A portion of the gel may be all that is needed or the situation may require the whole tube of gel be ingested.
 If one tube isn’t enough, use another tube.

 Q: Can I wear the Thrive necklace through the airports?

 A: Yes.
-The necklace has been approved by the TSA.
+The necklace has been approved by Transportation Security Administration (TSA).

 Q: Can the Thrive necklace get wet?

 A: Yes, it is watertight and can be worn 24 hours a day, including in the shower or swimming.

 Q: What is the shelf life of the Thrive necklace